whussain2/Analysis-pipeline/README.md

 - The source codes and ****.Rmd**** file used to generate the report is available here [Sample.
 Rmd file](https://github.com/whussain2/Analysis-pipeline/blob/gh-pages/Codes/sample.report.Rmd)

 - The R Markdown generated html document showing complete analysis pipeline with detailed description can be accessed here [Sample document](https://htmlpreview.github.io/?https://github.com/whussain2/Analysis-pipeline/blob/master/sample.html).
-- All features are not visible in
+- All features are not visible in sample document if opened in GitHub preview.
+To see all features, download html file and open it in any web browser.

 # How to Use the Source Codes and Run the Pipeline